Abortion in Georgia (U.S. state)

 The number of abortion clinics has been on the decline for many years, going from 82 in 1982 to 55 in 1992 and further falling to 17 in 2014.
-Due to tight restrictions in neighbouring states, as well as cost issues, thousands of women come from out of state to have abortions in Georgia.
+Due to tight restrictions in neighboring states, as well as cost issues, thousands of women come from out of state to have abortions in Georgia.
 There were 30,013 legal abortions in 2014, and 31,009 in 2015.
 14.5% of all abortions carried out in 2015 were for out of state residents.
-There is an active pro-choice movement in the state.
+There is an active abortion rights movement in the state.
 This received a surge in donations following the passing of the state's controversial 2019 bill.
-Women from the state participated in marches supporting abortion as part of a #StoptheBans movement in May 2019.
-On July 20, 2022, this six-week abortion ban became law, instituting the current ban after the start of embryonic cardiac-cell activity.
+Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Concerns have been raised over preventable deaths due to the Georgia abortion ban.
+A Georgia maternal mortality review committee concluded in 2024 that the deaths of two pregnant mothers were preventable and that they were unable to receive the appropriate health care due to the state's abortion ban.

 Abortions after the fifth or sixth week of pregnancy are decriminalized in the Georgia cities of Atlanta and Savannah.